 Memories from my first Mariners game visit as a 9-year-old boy

-I remember giving my ticket to the ticket taker.
-Behind him was someone with a booming voice that seemed to vibrate everyone’s eardrums - “Geeeeeeet Yer PROGRAMS!”
-I bought one.
-The smell of a game day program was wonderful - all fresh from the printer.
-Magic was in the air.
+I remember handing my ticket to the ticket taker.
+Behind him stood a person with a booming voice that seemed to resonate in everyone's ears, shouting, “Get your programs!”
+I decided to buy one.
+The scent of a game day program was delightful—fresh from the printer.
+There was a magical atmosphere in the air.

 The date was July 2nd, 1977.
 The M's played the Milwaukee Brewers.
 I don't remember much about the game, but walking into the dome for the first time is like a movie in my mind.

 After getting the program, the hike up the Kingdome rampway began.
-It was some serious work—just to get up to the 100 level.
+It was some serious work to reach the 100 level.
 Imagine having to trudge up to the 300 level—something I will come to do countless other times in the future.

-Once finally inside, I would gaze upon the orange and white Kingdome “maps” that showed me where to walk to get my assigned aisle number.
+Once finally inside, I would gaze upon the orange-and-white Kingdome “maps” that showed me where to walk to reach my assigned aisle number.

 Then I saw it.